SynxFlow/SynxFlow/README.md

 ## What the software can do

-This software can dynamically simulate flood inundation, landslides runout and debris flows using CUDA-enabled GPUs.
+This software can dynamically simulate flood inundation and debris flows using CUDA-enabled GPUs.

 ## Using the model